All Episodes

 Nobody.

-Did not find any evidence of political bias or improper considerations actually impacting the investigation under review.
+Let's play that cut again of Strzok did not find any evidence of political bias or improper considerations actually impacting the investigation under review.

-The report does identify errors of judgment, violations of or even disregard for policy, and decisions that at the very least, with the benefit of hindsight, were not the best choices.
+The report does identify errors of judgment, violations of or even disregard for policy, and decisions that, at the very least, with the benefit of hindsight, were not the best choices.

 He's saying that that won't affect an investigation.